StratusGrid/terraform-account-starter/README.md

 ## Centralized Logging

 This repo is fully configured to allow for centralized logging with S3 and it's controlled via a few variables.
-To enable centralized logging set the following variables `log_archive_retention`, `aws_org_id`, `s3_destination_bucket_name`, `logging_account_id` to their required values and uncomment this block in `s3-bucket-logging.tf`.
+To enable centralized logging set the following variables `log_archive_retention`, `aws_org_id`, `s3_destination_bucket_name`, `logging_account_id` to the required values and uncomment this block in `s3-bucket-logging.tf`.
 If the apply file you're doing is for the log archive account these vars should be modified `enable_centralized_logging`, `log_archive_account` in addition to the prior variables with the proper values set.

 # SNS Topics